 - 1. This agreement is binding on the members of the signatory organisations. - 2.
 The agreement is observed by banks, finance companies, card companies and companies listed in Appendix 1. - 3.
-The Agreement does not apply to: - a. company executives - b. directors of the branch offices of commercial banks - c. human resources managers - d. cleaning personnel, caretakers and other workers - 4.
-The Supervisor Agreement is attached as Appendix 2. - 5.
-Deviations relating to the terms of employment of hourly workers are set out in Appendix 3.
+The Agreement does not apply to: - a. company executives - b. directors of the branch offices of commercial banks - c. human resources managers - d. cleaning personnel, caretakers and other workers - e. summer assistants.